dalesgit/dalesgit.github.io/relg101-f18/presentations/sunflower.md

+# The Sunflower:
+## On the Possibilities and Limits of Forgiveness
+By Simon Wiesenthal

+---

 ### Simon Wiesenthal

 - born 1908
 - imprisoned from 1941-45
 - at end of war he and his wife had lost 89 family members
 - world-wide recognition for his post-war work, incl.
 Simon Wiesenthal Center in L.A. and coordinated efforts to locate Nazi criminals who were hiding after the war

 ---

 ### Overview